 - a list of UK research projects on the teaching of grammar

 - historical material on how English and Foreign Languages were taught in the past

 - A page about diagramming systems used in teaching grammar in schools.

 - (with Geoff Dean) A website about grammar teaching: Teaching grammar.

-- A page about the low research status of language in UK universities’ ‘language’ departments.
+- Some pages about the low status of language in UK universities’ so-called ‘language’ departments: